wexample/symfony-api/README.md

 ## Install

-- The src/Api/Controller directory will be
+- The src/Api/Controller directory will be accessible as service.

 ### Update routing.yaml

+Add the folder to your routing.yaml for loading routes.

 api_controllers:
     resource: '../src/Api/Controller/'